Man ‘murdered couple before freezing some remains and bringing rest to bridge’

 Analysis of the defendant’s computer allegedly revealed that between June and July 8 he searched for the value of the couple’s west London home, browsed Facebook marketplace for a chest freezer, copied spreadsheets containing Mr Alfonso’s log in details for his online bank accounts onto his laptop and searched for “serial killers of London” and “Jack the Ripper film”.

-“Paul Longworth had been attacked with a hammer to the back of his head, suffering repeated blows, which shattered his skull,” Ms Heer said.
+“Paul Longworth had been attacked with a hammer to the back of his head, suffering repeated blows, which shattered his skull,” Ms Heer.

 “Albert Alfonso had been repeatedly stabbed, suffering multiple wounds to his torso, his body, and his face and to his neck.